 A study of the way culture shapes and defines the positions and roles of both men and women in society.
-Major emphasis on social conditions which may lead to a broadening of sex roles and a reduction of sex-role stereotypes and the implications of these changes.
+Major emphasis on social conditions which may lead to a broadening of gender roles and a reduction of gender role stereotypes and the implications of these changes.
 Open to both men and women.
 Prerequisites: None.

-SOC251
+SOC251 3 Credits